HolidayVibe Maldives

 Southwest Monsoon (May–November)

-Wetter with occasional wind, but this is when the plankton blooms attract the big stuff.
+Wetter with occasional wind, but this is when plankton blooms attract the big stuff.
 Peak manta season in Baa Atoll.
-Whale shark activity increases.
-Visibility can be lower but marine encounters are often better.
-Prices are lower too.
+Whale shark activity increases in South Ari.
+Visibility can be lower, but marine encounters are often more spectacular.
+Lower prices and fewer tourists.

 Finding the Right Type of Diving Resort